 In reaction, a FB friend's repost simply stated, "'Convert them or kill them.'
 Congratulations, Phil, you just taught the philosophy of Islam."
 I found the ensuing debate rather intriguing and invigorating.
 Many Christians supported Robertson with a "get them before they get us" mentality, The first response was, "He ain't wrong when it comes to radical Islam.
 However, since a conversion is unlikely with these radicals, just save time and go to option 2".
 Another posited, "If Christians and "Christian nations" do not bring "liberty and justice" to the world, then who the hell will."
 Yet another expressed an entirely different point of view when he simply wrote, "He're Phil's Christ", and then linked the following photo of Jesus holding a 50 caliber machine gun.

-John Hagee (video link) has made similar statements regarding the Palestinians, Muslims and what he regards as the terrorist state of Iran.
+To a wildly cheering crowd, John Hagee (video link) has made similar statements regarding the Palestinians, Muslims and what he regards as the terrorist state of Iran.

 A number of years ago he proclaimed, "It is time for America to consider a military preemptive strike against Iran to prevent a nuclear holocaust in Israel and a nuclear attack in America."
 I refer to this as the Hagee commandment, "Nuke unto others before they nuke unto you."